-- (Step 1) The grantee contacts their RPO, who will ensure that the request is reasonable, based upon the grantee's current technology needs and inventory. - (Step 2) The RPO ensures that the State has noted this request within Appendix H, Equipment Procurement Request, of the Cooperative Agreement.

-If the item is not listed on Appendix H, the RPO will ensure that an Appendix H is completed and forwarded to the National Office at the time the IT equipment request is made.
-(Note: No duplicate Appendix H is required if the IT Equipment requested was identified on Appendix H and approved as part of the Cooperative Agreement Application process). - (Step 3) Requester completes the Software/Hardware Action Request Form, available within the OSHA IT HELPDESK Intranet webpage IT Acquisition & Installation Process.
+(Step 1) The Consultation Project Manager contacts their RPO, who will ensure that the request is reasonable, based upon the grantee's current technology needs and inventory.
+(Step 2) The RPO ensures that the Consultation Project has noted this request within Appendix H Equipment Procurement Request, of the Cooperative Agreement.
+If the item is not listed on Appendix H , the RPO will ensure that an Appendix H is completed and forwarded to the National Office at the time the IT equipment request is made.
+(Note: No duplicate Appendix H is required if the IT Equipment requested was identified on Appendix H and approved as part of the Cooperative Agreement Application process).
+(Step 3) Requester completes the Software/Hardware Action Request Form , available within the OSHA IT HELPDESK Intranet webpage - IT Acquisition & Installation Process.
 The requester would ensure that the form is signed by the Designated State Official (DSO) responsible for approving IT equipment purchases in that State.
-The completed form should be scanned and emailed to oshahwsrequest@dol.gov or to the Director of the Office of Small Business Assistance. - (Step 4) OSHA's Office of Information Technology Solutions (OITS) will process the request and inform the requester and the Directorate of Cooperative and State Programs (DCSP) by email that they can install the requested hardware to the network for an OSHANet State, and DCSP will review and approve the requests for non-OSHANet States.
+The completed form should be scanned and emailed to oshahwswrequest@dol.gov or to the Director of the Office of Small Business Assistance.
+(Step 4) OSHA's Office of Information Technology Solutions (OITS) will process the request and inform the requester and the Directorate of Cooperative and State Programs (DCSP) by email that they can install the requested hardware to the network for an OSHANet State, and DCSP will review and approve the requests for non-OSHANet States.
+DCSP will provide approvals on IT purchase requests via email from the DCSP Director.